 Compensation.
-Mr. Goddard's compensation is comprised of a fixed salary and bonus from the Advisor.
-The compensation is not based upon performance or value of the Fund.
+Mr. Goddard's compensation is comprised of a base salary, variable bonus and matching of 401(k) contributions.
+There are no direct ties to investment performance or assets under management in the calculation of the salary, variable bonus, or match.
 From time to time, the Advisor pays dividends on its common stock, of which Mr. Goddard is a principal shareholder.
-Mr. Soranno's compensation is comprised of a fixed salary, a bonus from the Advisor as well as company stock options.
+Mr. Soranno's compensation is comprised of a base salary, variable bonus and partial 401(k) match.
 Bonuses are determined by the Advisor and represent a percentage of salary plus any incentive for new business to the Advisor.
 Bonuses are not based on the assets of the Fund.

 Securities Owned in the Fund by Portfolio Managers.
-As of December 31, 2022, Mr. Goddard and Mr. Soranno, respectively, beneficially owned the following securities in the Fund.
+As of December 31, 2023, Mr. Goddard and Mr. Soranno, respectively, beneficially owned the following securities in the Fund.